-- No tools are required for assembly. - Assembly requires two persons. - Use gloves to protect your hands from pinch points during assembly. - The assembly steps refer to parts by their descriptions and key numbers (see the PART LIST on page 22).
-If a part is missing, see ORDERING REPLACEMENT PARTS on page 22.
+- Assembly requires a 8/16" socket and ratchet(or a 8/16" open-end wrench) and a Phillips Head screw driver are needed to assemble trampoline/ enclosure.
+However, socket ,ratchet, open-end wrench and screw driver are not provided. - Assembly requires two or three persons.
+Keep children away from the trampoline/enclosure until it is fully assembled. - Use gloves to protect your hands from pinch points during assembly. - The assembly steps refer to parts by their descriptions and key numbers (see the PART LIST on page 23).
+If a part is missing, see ORDERING REPLACEMENT PARTS on page 23.

-TRAMPOLINE PLACEMENT
+TRAMPOLINE/ENCLOSURE PLACEMENT

-- 1. Place the trampoline on a level surface before use. - 2.
-Adequate overhead clearance is essential.
+- 1. Place the trampoline/enclosure on a level surface before use. - Adequate overhead clearance is essential.
 A minimum of 7.3 m (24 ft.) from ground level is

 - recommended.
 Provide clearance for wires, tree limbs, and other possible hazards.
 Lateral clearance is also essential.
 Place the trampoline away from walls, structures, fences, and other play areas.
-Maintain a clear space on all sides of the trampoline. - Use the trampoline in a well-lighted area.
+Maintain a clear space on all sides of the trampoline/enclosure. - Use the trampoline/enclosure in a well-lighted area.
 Artificial illumination may be required for indoor or shady areas. - 4.
-Secure the trampoline against unauthorized and unsupervised use. - 5.
-Remove any obstructions from beneath the trampoline. - The owner and supervisors of the trampoline are responsible to make all users aware of practices specified in this manual. - Make sure you understand the information in the box at the top of this page before you begin assembling the trampoline.
+Secure the trampoline/enclosure against unauthorized and unsupervised use. - 5.
+Remove any obstructions from beneath the trampoline/enclosure. - The owner and supervisors of the trampoline are responsible to make all users aware of practices specified in this manual. - 7.
+The trampoline/enclosure is only to be used as an enclosure for a round trampoline. - Make sure you understand the information in the box at the top of this page before you begin assembling the trampoline.

-Lay two Top Tubes (1) on the ground as shown.
-Make sure there is a Socket (2) on each Top Tube.
-Insert the small end of one Top Tube into the Socket on the other Top Tube.
+Lay three Top Tubes (1) (2)on the ground as shown.
+Make sure there is a T-Socket (3) on Top Tube (2) and Socket(6) on the Top Tube(1).